 - large pinch of salt and pepper

 - Pre-heat your oven to 160C.
 Trim away some of the excess fat from the beef cheeks.
 If you ask nicely, your butcher might do this for you.
 Once this is done, score the beef cheeks in a criss-cross fashion, creating texture.
 In a large oven-proof pan, fry the meat with a splash of oil, until it begins to brown on all sides, and is sealed.
+You may need to do this in batches.

 - In the same pan, add a touch more oil, and add the roughly diced peppers and onions.
 You are only looking to add colour here, not to cook them through.